 - Do you use a numbing gel or numbing cream to prep?

 - How should I prepare for the tattoo session?

 With a walk-in tattoo, you generally aren’t doing much adjusting to the design.
 What you see is what you get, mostly.
 If there are any minor adjustments you’d like, ask your tattoo artist about it – they may be happy to oblige, or they may say it’s not possible.

 If all is well, start figuring out where you want your new tattoo!

-An hour before your tattoo session, you or the tattoo artist will probably want to apply some numbing gel or numbing cream to make the session more comfortable.
+An hour before your tattoo session, you or the tattoo artist will probably want to apply some numbing gel or numbing cream for tattoos to make the session more comfortable.
 Then the tattoo artist will possibly shave the area you are getting tattooed and they should clean it with antibacterial soap and water.